Meet the Festival Orchestra Musicians

 Bass

-Andrew Pedersen, Associate Principal Double Bass (February), joined the Houston Symphony in August 2017.
+Andrew Pedersen, Associate Principal Double Bass, joined the Houston Symphony in August 2017.
 A native of Batavia ( Ill.), he received his bachelor’s from DePaul University, where he studied with Robert Kassinger.
 Andrew earned his master’s from Rice University, studying with Timothy Pitts.
 Other mentors include Paul Ellison, Alexander Hanna, and Gregory Sarchet.
 While in Chicago, Andrew was a member of the Civic Orchestra and a regular substitute with the New World Symphony, including a tour in which the orchestra performed at Carnegie Hall and Kennedy Center.
 He has also attended the Aspen, Music Academy of the West, and Verbier Festivals.
 Outside the orchestra, Andrew enjoys teaching, arranging music for bass ensembles, and exploring the unique cuisine of Houston.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Paul Sharpe